Plug-ins for Mac

 Keep - Deletes all percussion notes, except the marked percussion note types.

-For Finale 2010 and above.
+For Finale 2010 and above, and OS X 10.7 or later.
 It includes these tasks:

 - Transform meter (including metronome marks) to a larger/smaller meter